 But were the Pharisees actually legalists — i.e., too strict in their observance of God’s law?
 According to Christ, they were not.

 The Lord described them as “full of…lawlessness” (Mt.
 23.28).
 The Greek term literally denotes: without law.
-The clash between our Lord and the Pharisees did not stem from the notion that the Pharisees too rigidly upheld God’s law; to the contrary, they had an utter disregard for God’s legal code.
+The clash between our Lord and the Pharisees did not stem from the notion that the Pharisees too rigidly upheld God’s law; on the contrary, they had an utter disregard for God’s legal code.

 If that is so, in what sense could they be legalists?
 Had they become, somehow, “lawless” legalists?